kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 * `servers.yml` - use this to provision your server

 ### Hints

-Because NAT Gateways and Internet Gateway attachments aren’t automatic and take some time to provision, you may need the DependsOn attribute to wait for these events in your script.
+- Use DependsOn attribute Because NAT Gateways and Internet Gateway attachments aren’t automatic and take some time to provision.